Sausage and Cherry Tomatoes Orecchiette Recipe

 This recipe was created by one of my favorite Philadelphia chefs, Marc Vetri.
 I have written about Marc many times on my website, mostly about his involvement with Alex's Lemonade Stand, a charity that I support that raises money to find a cure for childhood cancer, one cup at a time.

 I'm guessing this recipe is in this month's Food & Wine to promote Chef Vetri's new cookbook, Rustic Italian Food, due to come out in November.
-I can't wait to buy a copy if only for his recipe for one of my favorite all-time pasta dishes, chicken liver rigatoni with cipolline onions and sage.
+I can't wait to buy a copy if only for his recipe for one of my favorite all-time pasta dishes, chicken liver rigatoni with cipollini onions and sage.

-My youngest daughter Maddie had two of her friends sleepover last night so we weren't sure what kind of eaters they were.
+My youngest daughter Maddie had two of her friend's sleepovers last night, so we weren't sure what kind of eaters they were.
 I adapted Chef Marc's recipe a little bit to make sure everyone would enjoy it.

-I chose this recipe because we had most of the ingredients in-house including the orecchiette pasta, sausage and cherry tomatoes.
+I chose this recipe because we had most of the ingredients in-house including the orecchiette pasta, sausage, and cherry tomatoes.
 We didn't have any aged provolone cheese so I substituted freshly grated Parmesan cheese.

-Using sausage instead of ground meat saves time because the sausage already is fully seasoned.
+Using sausage instead of ground meat saves time because the sausage is already fully seasoned.
 Chef Mark uses the shredded cheese in the dish to give it a salty, creamy finish.